needle-engine/progressive-meshes-sample/README.md

 # Needle Engine: Progressive Meshes Sample

-This is a small sample project for progressive meshes and switch.
+This is a sample project for progressive meshes / automatic LODs - a new feature in Needle Engine 3.36

 The project uses Unity 2021.3 and Needle Engine 3.36 Beta.